innoveit/react-native-ble-manager/docs/methods.markdown

 Scan for companion devices.

-If companion device manger is not supported on this (android) device, rejects.
-Otherwise resolves once the scan has started.
+If companion device manger is not supported on this (android) device rejects.

-There is no way to "stop" companion scanning.
-Once its started, it will eventually emit `BleManagerCompanionPeripheral` event with either:
+The promise it will eventually resolve with either:

 1.  peripheral if user selects one
 2.  null if user "cancels" (i.e. doesn't select anything)

-Emits `BleManagerCompanionPeripheralFailure` on failure.

-Unlike with `BleManager.scan()`, timeouts must be handled manually.

-See `BleManagerCompanionPeripheral` and `BleManagerCompanionPeripheralFailure` events.

 See `BleManager.supportsCompanion`.